Nafeij/kbclone/README.md

 All assets are either original or reproductions.
 Original rights and intellectual properties belong to Massive Monster.

-Art generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)
+Title and GUI art generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)

 ## CULT OF THE LAMB